sarnowski/rower/README.md

 infrastructure capabilities need to be solved by the cloud provider.
 This easily integrates with for example the Amazon Web Services.
-Rower is specifically made for operating Kubernetes' Pods within the normal AWS infrastructure, leveraging auto scaling groups, elastic load balancers, etc.
+Rower is specifically made for operating Kubernetes' Pods within the normal AWS infrastructure, leveraging auto scaling groups, elastic load balancers, etc, where servers and not containers are the first-class citizens.

 ## Building the AMI